IGalat/tapper/README.md

 Customize your `control_group` or use existing controls to always have a way to control the flow of **tapper**.
 It has the highest priority and will be triggered before root.

-Speaking of priority - set your more general Taps/Groups first, and more specific last.
+Within `root`, priority is last-to-first, so set more general Taps/Groups first, and more specific last.

-Select which actions can be executed concurrently, and which cannot - by default if an action is running, others cannot trigger.
+Configure which actions can be executed concurrently, and which cannot - by default if an action is running, others cannot trigger.

 # Reference